 Books - The Gift of Infallibility by Rev. James T. O'Connor and The Primacy of the Church of Rome by Margherita Guarducci and Upon This Rock by Stephen Ray and The Early Papacy by Adrian Fortescue

-DVD - Footprints of God: Peter with Stephen Ray
+DVD - Peter - Keeper of the Keys with Stephen Ray

 Prev.
 Essays Next